kaizenkaizen/BitcoinTransactionStreamer/README.md

 First 30 minutes:
 1. Looked at the API
-2. We figured out the websocket protocol
+2. Figured out the websocket protocol
 3. Checked out example bitcoin transaction streaming sites
 4. Installed yarn
 5. Also looked at HTML pages using babel to inject react